cosmos/ibc/spec/ics-25-handler-interface/README.md

 `ackConnection` acknowledges a connection in progress on another chain (part two of the three-way connection handshake).

+The default IBC relayer module will allow external calls to `ackConnection`.

 ```coffeescript
 function ackConnection(string identifier, string agreedVersion, CommitmentProof proofTry)
 ```

 `confirmConnection` finalizes a connection (part three of the three-way connection handshake).

+The default IBC relayer module will allow external calls to `confirmConnection`.

 ```coffeescript
 function confirmConnection(string identifier, CommitmentProof proofAck)